Exercise and illness: Work out with a cold?

 - Don't exercise if you have a fever, fatigue or widespread muscle aches.

 Let your body be your guide.
 If you feel miserable, take a break.
 A few days off from exercise when you're sick shouldn't affect your performance.
 Resume your normal workout routine gradually as you begin to feel better.
-Check with your doctor if you aren't sure if it's OK to exercise.
+Check with your doctor if you aren't sure whether it's OK to exercise.